-We celebrate 25 Years in business with over 100,000 installed since 1999, the SNOUT system is one of the most popular stormwater quality improvement systems in North America.
+We celebrate 25 Years in business with over 100,000 installations since 1999 as the SNOUT system remains one of the most popular stormwater quality improvement options in North America.
 These stormwater structure and catch basin hoods have helped cities, major corporations, the U.S. military, government installations and more to be better stewards of our environment.
 We would be honored to help you design your next project with our catch basin hood systems, sediment, and storm drain trap products.

 A SNOUT is a vented fiberglass stormwater structure and catch basin hood that improves water quality.
 They are is installed over the outlet pipe in a storm water structure with a sump that skims oils, floatables and trash off of the surface water while letting settleable solids sink to the bottom.
 The cleaner water exits from beneath the SNOUT, which is lower than the bottom of the pipe, but above the bottom of the structure allowing both floatable material and solids that sink to stay in the structure.